Housing Policies and Procedures

 is essential that residents are alert to strangers in the residence halls and the

-Student Apartments and immediately report any unusual occurrence to the Office of
+Student Apartments and immediately report any unusual occurrence to the University

 Smoking: Smoking is strictly prohibited inside any Residence Hall and the Student Apartments.

 Smoking is also prohibited outdoors within 25-feet of all entrances and exits of the